swat-ds/liblab/index.md

 What can things *do*?
 Considering the perspective of Science and Technology Studies.

 - Winner, Langdon.
 "Do Artifacts Have Politics?" from *The Whale and the Reactor* (1986).
+- Biss, Eula.
+"Time and Distance Overcome" from *Notes from No Man's Land* (2009).

 ## Week 3: The Economy of Attention